YuryKabernik/yurykabernik.github.io/_posts/2025-10-10-lean-methodology.md

 ## Conclusion

 Lean methodology offers a powerful framework for maximizing customer value while minimizing waste.
 Its principles and practices, refined over decades from Toyota's manufacturing innovations, have proven applicable to software development and many other industries.
-While Lean requires cultural commitment and may not fit every context perfectly, its focus on continuous improvement, value stream optimization, and customer-centric development make it a valuable approach for teams seeking to deliver high-quality products efficiently.
+Lean requires cultural commitment and may not fit every project perfectly.
+Its focus on continuous improvement, value stream optimization, and customer-centric development makes Lean a valuable approach for teams seeking to deliver high-quality products efficiently at lower costs.

 ## Useful Links

-- [What is Lean?](https://www.lean.org/explore-lean/what-is-lean/): Introduction to Lean principles and philosophy.
+- [Womack and Jones 1996](https://www.researchgate.net/publication/200657172_Lean_Thinking_Banish_Waste_and_Create_Wealth_in_Your_Corporation): Lean Thinking : Banish Waste and Create Wealth in Your Corporation.
 - [Lean Thinking and Practice](https://www.lean.org/lexicon-terms/lean-thinking-and-practice/): Core concepts of Lean thinking.
 - [Value Stream Mapping](https://www.lean.org/lexicon-terms/value-stream-mapping/): Guide to mapping and optimizing value streams.
 - [Lean Software Development by Mary and Tom Poppendieck](https://www.oreilly.com/library/view/lean-software-development/0321150783/): Comprehensive guide to applying Lean principles in software development.